The Ultimate Nassau Cruise Guide: Everything You Need to Know

 Nearby Paradise Island, connected to New Providence Island by two bridges crossing Nassau Harbour, is filled with resorts and is easily accessible from Nassau as well.

-Entry Requirements: A valid passport is needed to travel to Nassau, Bahamas, for all travelers, regardless of age.
+Entry Requirements: Anyone, regardless of age, must have a government-issued ID or valid passport to travel to Nassau, Bahamas, on a cruise.
 In addition, travelers must have any visas required by their country of departure.
 Passport and entry requirements for Nassau, Bahamas, can be found here.

 Language: English is the official language in The Bahamas.